janglowacz/phi4/README.md

 The 'Lat_Meff_B_Gen.py' file contains code to generate lattices for symmetry breaking in dependence fo musquared analysis. \
 The 'Lat_Meff_B_Gen.py' file contains code to analyze lattices for symmetry breaking in dependence fo musquared analysis.

+The 'Lat_Acceptance_Ana.py' file contains code to optimize the acceptance.